Kyrgyzstan’s Supreme Court rules for transfer of FETÖ-linked holding’s assets to Turkey

-The Supreme Court in the Central Asian nation of Kyrgyzstan ruled Thursday that the assets of the Gülenist Terror Group (FETÖ)-linked Kaynak Holding be transferred to Turkey's Savings Insurance Fund (TMSF).
+The Supreme Court in the Central Asian nation of Kyrgyzstan ruled Thursday that the assets of the Gülenist Terror Group (FETÖ)-linked Kaynak Holding be transferred to Turkey's Savings Insurance Fund (TMSF), which runs trustee-appointed companies linked to FETÖ.

+Turkish Ambassador in Bishkek Cengiz Kamil Fırat said this is the first time that FETÖ has lost a case against Turkey abroad.

 Kyrgyz authorities previously appointed trustees to the assets of the holding in the country due to its links with the terrorist group.